Starting a Business

 - building networks.

-The Municipality of Maastricht established the Maastricht Business Contact Centre services to help entrepreneurs navigate their way through the process and procedure of starting and running a business in the Maastricht Region.
+The Municipality of Maastricht established the Maastricht Business Team services to help entrepreneurs navigate their way through the process and procedure of starting and running a business in the Maastricht Region.
 They are familiar with the procedures and the routes within the municipality, can answer questions or direct queries to a colleague who specialises in a specific subject.
-The Maastricht Business Contact Centre bridges the gap between entrepreneurial ambitions and the framework within which they can be achieved.
+The Maastricht Business Team bridges the gap between entrepreneurial ambitions and the framework within which they can be achieved.
 All advice is free.